RobZuazua/CrashCode/README.md

 ### Question: Why did you build it?

-I built it to give you opportunity.
+I built it to create opportunity.
 Technical interview mastery creates opportunities that transform lives.

 ---